nacho692/pa-dlna-chromecast/docs/source/development.rst

 .. [#] All sockets bound to the notify multicast address receive the datagram
        sent by a DLNA device, even though it has been received by only one interface at the physical layer.
+.. [#] The shell commands in this section are all run from the root of the
+       repository.
 .. [#] Required versions at ``docs/requirements.txt``.
 .. [#] See `unittest command line options`_.